Suzy Spoon’s new cookbook is a delicious collection of her vegan and vegetarian favourites.

 Take advantage of local farmers’ markets that are springing up all over the place, and be inspired by the beautiful seasonal produce you find at them.
 Buy what looks fabulous and plan your meals around the fresh produce.

 Also, don’t be afraid to use meat and dairy alternatives to keep life simple and convenient.
-They are great for reinventing family favorites like spaghetti bolognese or chocolate cake.
+They are great for reinventing family favourites like spaghetti bolognese or chocolate cake.

 How is your book different to other vegetarian and vegan cookbooks?